line/line-bot-sdk-go/CONTRIBUTING.md

 ### Add unit tests

 We use Go's built-in testing framework.
-To run all tests with race detection and coverage reporting: `bash script/codecov.sh`
+To run all tests with race detection `bash script/test.sh`

 Especially for bug fixes, please follow this flow for testing and development:
 1. Write a test before making changes to the library and confirm that the test fails.